arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 --{{0}}--
 This is a common error people who are new to SQL often encounter -- mixing up `WHERE` and `HAVING`.

-In terms of placement in your query, the `HAVING` clause can be placed directly after your `GROUP BY` statement.
+The `HAVING` clause can be placed directly after your `GROUP BY` statement.
 Let's take a look at this query into the population of subjects in each county.

 ```sql